DualCoder/vgpu_unlock/README.md

 * This tool requires Python3, the latest version is recommended.
 * The python package "frida" is required. `pip3 install frida`.
 * The tool requires the NVIDIA GRID vGPU driver.
-* "dkms" is highly recommended as it simplifies the process of rebuilding the driver alot.
+* "dkms" is required as it simplifies the process of rebuilding the driver alot.
+Install DKMS with the package manager in your OS.

 ## Installation: